tsanhan/W300522ER/README.md

 12. Use filter to filter out country start with 'E'

 13. Use reduce to sum all the numbers in the numbers array.
-14. Use reduce to concatenate all the countries and to produce this sentence: Finland, Sweden, Sweden, Denmark, Norway, Estonia, and IceLand are north European countries
+14. Use reduce to concatenate all the countries and to produce this sentence: Finland, Sweden, Denmark, Norway, IceLand, and Estonia are north European countries

 ***3***